Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Approach

 \textbf{Node Extraction}.
-Given the document corpus $\mathcal{D}$, we utilize $OpenIE(.)$ ~\citep{angeli2015leveraging,etzioni2008open,zhou2022survey} to extract chunks from each document and derive triples from these chunks\footnote{The prompt for the OpenIE extraction is detailed in the Appendix ~\ref{appendix:openie_prompt}}.
-Note that the term ``chunk'' can have various meanings and in this paper we view sentence as chunk because we think in most cases sentence is enough to act as a meaningful reference for questions.
+Given the document corpus $\mathcal{D}$, we utilize $OpenIE(.)$ ~\citep{angeli2015leveraging,etzioni2008open,zhou2022survey} to extract chunks from each document and derive triples from these chunks\footnote{The prompt for the OpenIE extraction is detailed in the Appendix ~\ref{appendix:prompt_all}}.
+Note that the term ``chunk'' can have various meanings and in this paper we view sentence as chunk because generally sentence is enough to act as a meaningful reference for questions ~\citep{guo2024lightrag}.
 The subjects and the objects within the triples are collected as entities.
 The extraction process can be formalized as: